superjond/PublicFreeSuffix/agreements/registration-and-use-agreement-sokg.md

 2.2. **Commitment to Registration Information Accuracy:** You represent and warrant that all information you provide when registering a domain name is true, accurate, complete, and valid, and that you will not provide any spam information for abusive registration purposes.
 You are responsible for promptly updating your registration information to ensure its accuracy.
 Providing false, inaccurate, or incomplete registration information may result in the failure of domain registration, suspension, deletion, or other adverse consequences, and you shall bear all responsibilities arising therefrom.

-2.3. **Authorization for Whois Information Publication:** You authorize the SOKG Domain Suffix Service Project to publish your domain contact information on the SOKG Domain Suffix Service Project's Whois server and/or Github repository page for public inquiry upon successful registration of the domain name.
+2.3. **Authorization for Whois Information Publication:** You authorize the PUBLIC Free Suffix Service Project to publish your domain contact information on the PUBLIC Free Suffix Service Project's Whois server and/or Github repository page for public inquiry upon successful registration of the domain name.
 You understand and agree that this is a common practice in domain management and network transparency.

 2.4.
 The domain registration services provided by this service project may be free of charge, as specified at the time of registration.
 For free domain names, their registration period, renewal policies, etc., may differ from traditional top-level domains and are subject to the rules published by this service project.

 2.5. **Domain Registration Rules:** You agree and understand that the second-level domain name (i.e., the custom part before .so.kg or the corresponding part for other suffixes) registered must meet the following conditions:
   * The domain name length must be greater than 3 characters.
-  * It must not conflict with the existing reserved words list in the SOKG Domain Suffix Service Project Github repository (specific path: `reserved_words.txt`).
+  * It must not conflict with the existing reserved words list in the PUBLIC Free Suffix Service Project Github repository (specific path: `reserved_words.txt`).
   * It must not use words intended to cause impersonation or confusion for other users, organizations, or the public.

 **3. Prohibited Uses of Domain Names**